‘Trusting in God; Growing in Wisdom’

 English and Maths

 Reading continues plays a fundamental part in all areas of the curriculum.
-We have our reading display ready to be filled with the many, high quality texts we will be immersed in this term.
+We have our reading display already jam packed with the many, high quality texts we have already read.
 We will be reading a wide range of fiction and non-fiction books including poetry, within our English, guided reading and topic sessions, as well as our end of the day class read.
 We have a spotlight author who has been chosen for their high-quality texts.
 We will have to opportunity to listen to, read and learn more about these fantastic authors.

-Our Spotlight author is Rob Biddulph.
+Anne Fine is our spotlight author at the moment.
+Anne Fine’s books introduce the children to longer texts but which still have content and language appropriate for their level of reading.
 Having this literacy-rich environment will encourage a positive culture of reading within our class and promote the children's enjoyment of reading.

 Homework